Vaccinate Against Yellow Fever Before Traveling

 Yellow Fever Vaccine

-The yellow fever vaccine is very safe and effective and is recommended for adults and children over 9 months who will be traveling to high-risk areas.
-Some countries require proof of yellow fever inoculation for entry.
-Other countries may also require proof of vaccination if the traveler is coming from a high risk country.
-Travelers only need to be vaccinated once during their lifetime.
+The yellow fever vaccine is very safe and effective, and is recommended for adults and children over 9 months who will be traveling to high-risk areas.
+Some countries require proof of yellow fever vaccination for entry.
+Other countries may require proof of vaccination if the traveler is coming from a high-risk country.

 Destinations That Require Yellow Fever Inoculation